 The Nulaxy NX12 is a compact FM transmitter that has about the same profile as a standard USB car charger.
 The unit transmits loud, clean sound with strong bass that is amplified with an optional bass booster feature.
-Despite the compact size, the unit sports three ports (a Quick Charge 3.0, Type C PD 18W, and a standard USB port for thumb drives or direct connection of a phone or MP3 player), a volume knob as well as a channel button and display.
-Additionally, answering incoming calls is as easy as pressing the volume knob and speaking into the unit's built-in microphone.
+Despite the compact size, the NX12 sports three ports (a Quick Charge 3.0, Type C PD 18W, and a standard USB port for thumb drives or direct connection of a phone or MP3 player), a volume knob as well as a channel button and display.
+Additionally, answering incoming calls is as easy as pressing the volume knob and speaking into the built-in microphone.

 While the KM18 is packed with features, they come at the cost of size.
 That is not to say that this transmitter is overly big, but it's not what we'd call low profile either.
 Moreover, the large display screen is a bit heavy for its spindly neck and can result in the unit moving away from the user as she pushes, for example, the phone call receive button.
 However, the length of the neck may be a boon for those with electric sockets deeply set in the car's console.
-If the size of this unit suits your needs, then you'll be happy to know that it delivers a very loud, high fidelity sound.
+If the size of this transmitter suits your needs, then you'll be happy to know that it delivers a very loud, high-fidelity sound.

-Unfortunately, this unit is not without its shortcomings.
+Unfortunately, this product is not without its shortcomings.
 First of all, some people might not like the light show.
 And, while one can change the color, you can't turn the lights completely off.
 Another issue is that the radio frequency adjustment is a bit convoluted requiring a two-step process.
 Finally, there isn't an AUX port.
 However, we think the micro SD card port more than mitigates this lack, making this the go-to budget transmitter.

 The Sumind Wireless Radio Adapter is a decent quality transmitter with a large LCD screen providing the user with a host of data.
 Specifically, the screen displays the name of the device connected, the volume level, the radio frequency that the unit is transmitting, whether a Bluetooth connection has been established, and the name of the program being played.
 The user interface conveniently includes frequency/channel buttons (a feature we really appreciate), track navigation buttons, a volume dial and phone call receive/disconnect button.
-The unit also has a built-in microphone for hands-free calling.
+There is also a built-in microphone for hands-free calling.

 While the Sumind looks much like its higher-end counterparts, it shows its true colors — or sounds as it were — in its transmission quality.
 To be fair, the sound is clear, but it is not very loud.
 Similarly, bass is present but not very strong.
 Further muddying the sound is a slight fuzziness that increases as the volume is turned up.
 As a final consideration, the unit is very big — which could be a good thing if your vehicle's electrical socket is deeply set in the console — but, in most cases, will be an encumbrance.
 Accordingly, it is our opinion that, for the money, one can do quite a bit better than this device.

-Usually this is the paragraph where we would list the features that are lacking and the areas where this model fails to meet the standards set by the competition.
+Usually, this is the paragraph where we would list the features that are lacking and the areas where this model fails to meet the standards set by the competition.
 However, the Anker Roav lacks so many features and transmits audio so poorly that it's better to simply point out that for the same dollar amount you can get a model that works properly.
-That is to say, a model that delivers loud, high fidelity sound with a whole lot more features to make your time in the car more enjoyable.
+That is to say, a model that delivers loud, high-fidelity sound with a whole lot more features to make your time in the car more enjoyable.